 Calcium is a Plus

-If you aren’t getting enough calcium in your diet you are undermining your health.
-Calcium helps build and maintain your bones and teeth but it also plays an important role in muscle health, regulating your heartbeat and even clotting blood!
+If you aren’t getting enough calcium in your diet, your health will be undermined.
+Calcium helps build and maintain your bones and teeth, but it also plays an important role in muscle health, regulating your heartbeat and even clotting blood!

 It’s a mineral you must have, so the addition of any calcium in your creamer is just a bonus.